pawan895/Chillz/README.md

 # Chillz
 Chillz App is a movie application using TMDB API.
-The application shows a list of top currently running movies on the Dashboard screen.
+The application shows a list of top currently running movies on the Dashboard screen. <br>The data is fetched in JSON format from TMDB(The movie Database)'s API and Displayed in the dashboard screen

 Technical Components: